 Omarama Station is twelve thousand hectares of the high country of New Zealand.
 We’re pretty much right in the middle of the South Island.

 We go up to about 1500 meters to the top and we’re about 450 meters here.

 We’ve got nineteen and a half thousand merino sheep and we employ three people permanently."

 When did you first hear about Jeremy Moon?

 "It’s a silly story... which is true!
 A guy who went to school with Annabelle used to work in a outdoor sport shop in Christchurch and he can remember when this guy with a ring on his thumb came in and started talking about merino wool garments.
-The store staff just laughed, because they said, "it’s about man-made fibers, you’re just wrong."
+The store staff just laughed, because they said, "it’s about man-made fibres, you’re just wrong."
 The same guy said that a few years later they were having to turn people away who were looking for merino wool icebreaker garments.
-Jeremy obviously was a visionary about what people really want and the sort of stinky man-made fiber just doesn’t cut it.
-Natural merino fiber does it all and that’s why we’re seeing such a great expansion in the sector."
+Jeremy obviously was a visionary about what people really want and the sort of stinky man-made fibre just doesn’t cut it.
+Natural merino fibre does it all and that’s why we’re seeing such a great expansion in the sector."

 "We’re signing up to a 10-year contract and that means that our kids have got certainty for ten years.
 Well, that’s unheard of in agriculture."